 Yes, you can.
 Although cases are rare, since biotin is a water soluble vitamin – i.e. it’s excreted from your body, look out for skin rashes, nausea and indigestion if you suspect you have taken too much biotin.

 If you’re trying to grow healthy hair, you need to remember that your hair health = your overall health and you can’t look at it in isolation.
-This means ensuring that your nutrition is hair-growth-friendly, and your intake of amino acids is adequate.
+This means ensuring that your nutrition is hair-growth-friendly, your intake of amino acids is adequate and you drink enough water to maintain healthy hair growth.
 Another aspect of hair growth is scalp health and blood flow circulation in your scalp.
 There are a number of techniques and treatments available to help you on your healthy hair growth journey.

 Are you about to buy your next biotin supplement in an attempt to grow healthy hair fast?